eoos-systems/eoos-projects/README.md

 ###### 2. Build and test EOOS

 The `Integrate.py` script has several input arguments, but the most important execution commant is given below.
-This command builds and tests EOOS for all possible configurations, installs EOOS on your host, and builds and runs EOOS sample applications checking their correct execution.
+This command builds and tests EOOS for all possible configurations, installs EOOS on your host operating system, and builds and runs EOOS sample applications checking their correct execution.

 ```
-REPOSITORY/eoos-projects/scripts/python$ python Integrate.py --build ALL
+REPOSITORY/eoos-projects/scripts/python$ python Integrate.py --eoos <EOOS_PROJECT> --build ALL --jobs 8
 ```

+**NOTE:** Please pay attention you have to set correct EOOS project for `--eoos` argument

 **All is built and tested!** Zero return value by the script can be treeted by CI/CD server as EOOS is ready to be integrated for appropriate operating system.

 ###### 3. See other options if it needs